msjoelin/polls_analysis/README.md

-# polls_analysis
+# Election Polls in Sweden
+Analysis and visualization of election polls in Sweden.

-The code produces a shiny-app for analyzing political polls in Sweden.
+The code produces a shiny-app that visualizes the data, for example
 - Historical development for parties
-- Comparison between poll houses and performance
-- Visualization of possible party combinations for majority

-### Built with
-- RStudio
-- Shiny
+- Prediction accuracy (vs election) for different polling institutes
-- ShinyDashboard
+- Party coalitions

+### Data
+Data is being pulled from @hjnilsson github

 ### Author
 Marcus Sjölin